-- Deferred Commission Income, which follows the same principle as the Deferred Acquisition Costs, where the deferred income is not considered as an admissible liability under Solvency Il valuation base as it would have already been paid by the reinsurers or accounted for separately. - 2.
+- Deferred Commission Income, which follows the same principle as the Deferred Acquisition Costs, where the deferred income is not considered as an admissible liability under Solvency II valuation base as it would have already been paid by the reinsurers or accounted for separately. - 2.
 Deferred Acquisition Costs are not allowed in the Solvency II Balance Sheet as the company does not expect future benefits / cash flow from this asset. - 3.
-Deferred Tax Assets in the Solvency II balance sheet arises from difference between the IFRS balance sheet and the Solvency II balance sheet.
-This is different from the Deferred Tax Assets arising on the SCR.
-In this case, the Deferred Tax Assets is mainly driven by the difference in Valuation of the Net Technical provisions best estimate when compared to IFRS Net Technical provisions.
-The net amount is considered under Tier 3 Capital up to a limitation of 15 percent of total capital being taken as allowable against the SCR. - 4.
 Technical Provisions which, for Solvency II purposes, are discounted using the established yield curves by EIOPA.